Jacorb90/Prestige-Tree/docs/!general-info.md

 ## Table of Contents:

+- [Getting Started](getting-started.md): Getting your own copy of the code set up with Github Desktop.
 - [Basic layer breakdown](basic-layer-breakdown.md): Breaking down the components of a layer with minimal features.
 - [Layer features](layer-features.md): Explanations of all of the different properties that you can give a layer.
 - [Upgrades](upgrades.md): How to create upgrades for a layer.